-#1 Lack of Trust
+1. Lack of Trust

 Online customers resist providing their sensitive information online, which is why you must improve your conversion rate by developing better trust with your online prospects.
 You must not only ensure that your web pages are user-friendly but you must also showcase a strong brand image at all times.

-#2 High Shipping Costs
+2. High Shipping Costs

 At times, the customers abandon the cart simply because the cost of shipping is more than the cost of the product they wish to buy.
 Offering free deliveries work like a charm.
 If you cannot afford 100% free delivery, then you can offer delivery promos to attract and convert more customers.

-Online prospects with low buying intent will continue to add different products in their carts, however, they will abandon before checkout.
+Online prospects with low buying intent will continue to add different products in their carts, however, they will probably abandon before checkout.
 You can entice such customers by creating a sense of urgency with flash sales.
 Incentivizing such a target audience will help you reduce your cart abandonment rate significantly.